 - Larger portions and greater variety of fruits and vegetables.
 Students are required daily to take 1/2 c. fruit or 1/2 c. vegetable with their lunches daily.

 - A wider variety of vegetables that include dark green, red/orange vegetables and beans/legumes.
 Rich in fiber, vitamins and minerals that help students achieve and maintain optimal health/nutrition.

 - Age-appropriate calorie limits and portion sizes for managing and maintaining body weight and growth/development.

 - Half of the grains (breads, pasta, rice, cereal and other breakfast foods) offered to students will be whole grain rich.

 - Milk offered to students will be fat-free or 1% milk (flavored milk must be fat-free).Schools will also be required to limit the levels of saturated fat, sodium and trans fats in meals.

 - Water will be accessible during lunch service to ensure students stay hydrated throughout the day and to encourage daily water consumption instead of high calorie beverage consumption.

-Please contact Mrs. Lisa Calaway, Food Service Director, with any questions regarding the school lunch program.
+Please contact Mrs. Lisa Calaway, Our Lady of Lourdes Food Service, with any questions regarding the school lunch program.